Curriculum Design

 Grades 6–8

-This acting class was developed for a performing arts academy to introduce high-performing middle school students to fundamental acting theory, approaching textual material, and the inherent and necessary self-reflective that elevates one’s acting craft.
+Developed for a performing arts academy to introduce high-performing middle school students to fundamental acting theory, approaching textual material, and the self-reflective practice that elevates craft.
+Students prepare two contrasting monologues and one scene across a 12-week semester, culminating in a final performance festival.

 Monologue Peer Feedback